>

 Students complete 9 elective credit hours, which include:

 Electives allow students to tailor the program to their professional interests.
-Students may choose courses across a range of topics or intentionally group electives to meet the requirements for an optional Learning Analytics Certificate or Emerging Learning Technologies and AI Certificate, which are awarded upon successful completion of the required coursework.
+Students may choose courses across a range of topics or intentionally group electives to meet the requirements for an optional Learning Analytics Certificate, Emerging Learning Technologies and AI Certificate or Social Impact Design and Evaluation which are awarded upon successful completion of the required coursework.

 Electives for the Certificate in Learning Analytics (two courses):